 - Drop Sets.

-Each one can be used for different goals, like hypertrophy or strength, or both, but all of them add on considerable stress to the trained muscle, making recovery times longer and thus dictating how often you should train each muscle group.
+Each one can be used for different goals, like hypertrophy or strength, or both.
+Still, all of them add on considerable stress to the trained muscle, making recovery times longer and thus dictating how often you should train each muscle group.

 How Life Stressors Affects Recovery Ability And Training Frequency

-Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your own training history, age and your own personal life stressors, like job, studies, family commitments as well as time available.
+Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your training history, age, and your personal life stressors, like job, studies, family commitments, as well as the time available.

-Life stressors and time can greatly influence the outcome of recovery times and workout frequency, as the situation of a young guy still at home with his parents is well different from a middle aged guy working 70h/week, a family with three kids and mortgage to pay off, or a senior guy.
+Life stressors and time can significantly influence the outcome of recovery times and workout frequency.
+The situation of a young guy still at home with his parents is well different from that of a middle-aged guy working 70h/week, with a family, three kids, and a mortgage to pay off.

 The Carburetor/Injector Analogy – Train Each Muscle Group With The Correct Volume And Intensity For Muscle Growth

 Maybe an easy, though approximate way to get how these variables work with one another is by comparing the volume, intensity, and nutrition mix with the fuel and air mix in carburetors or injectors.

 These mechanical devices are designed to mix the right amounts of air and fuel into the engine for optimal combustion and performance.
 Whenever something goes wrong, say too much air or too much fuel, or too little of it, problems start, consumption goes up and power down.